whitneyburton/portfolios/students/1608-back/lee-saville/20170301-lee-saville-m4.md

 This module I was able to support the larger Turing community in a number of ways.
 In addition to some basic household things like emptying or loading the dishwasher:

 * I co-hosted a spike session with Ryan about Vim before he left to start at his new job.
-We had a surprisingly high attendence and were able to split into two groups, one that was working on things at a basic first-time level and another group that worked on more advanced topics like plugins and more complex motion/action combinations.
+We had a surprisingly high attendance and were able to split into two groups, one that was working on things at a basic first-time level and another group that worked on more advanced topics like plugins and more complex motion/action combinations.

 * I paired with Max Glassie several times, once on Feb.
 22 where we talked about the Ruby Design Patterns book and another time Feb.
 23 where we paired on some capybara css syntax.